 Recording a blood pressure

-- The BP should be written down as soon as it is recorded (Rationale 43).
+- The BP should be recorded on nervecentre / Carevue /CEWS chart as appropriate as soon as it is recorded (Rationale 49).

-Appendix 5: Oscillometry (automated) methods of BP measurement in children can be problematic – the accuracy of several models used by many paediatric areas has known limitations (Lurbe et al 2009; Flynn 2012).
+Rationale 1: Oscillometry (automated) methods of BP measurement in children can be problematic; the accuracy of several models used by many paediatric areas has known limitations (Lurbe et al 2009; Flynn et al 2012).
 Oscillometric devices calculate BP from the oscillations detected in the cuff – this determines the mean BP directly from the maximum point of oscillation – the systolic and diastolic are then calculated using an algorithm (Lurbe et al 2009).
-The problem with this method is that the oscillation in children is often short so the potential for erroneous measurements is increased significantly (Lurbe et al 1999), leading to an increased variability in measurements.
-It has been well documented that these devices do not function well in patients with arrhythmias, the elderly, dialysis patients and patients with reduced vascular elasticity such as diabetics (O’Brien et al 2001) In practice, children with hypertension appear to be a group at risk.
-Many of the above problems found in adults also apply to children with hypertension and critical illness.
-Very few monitors have been validated for paediatrics and those that have are not validated for children with high BP (www.bhsoc.org).
-For this reason they cannot be recommended in younger children with high blood pressures.
-Care should be taken if an oscillometric device inflates and deflates repeatedly 'hunting' without displaying the BP; this can indicate the BP is either too low or high for the automated monitor to register (Lurbe et al 2009).
-If this occurs, a manual BP should be measured (see the Measuring BP flow chart).
-Automated devices tend to under-read at low BP and over-read very high BP.
+The problem with this method is that the oscillation in children is often short so the potential for erroneous measurements is increased significantly (Lurbe et al 2009) leading to an increased variability in measurements.
+Very few monitors have been validated for paediatrics and those that have are not validated for children with high BP (British Hypertension Society, 2012).
+For this reason they cannot be recommended in younger children with high blood pressure.

-Rationale 1: Research suggests that many children can have a high BP of unknown origin (or primary hypertension), and this must be noted and followed up (National High Blood Pressure Education Group 2004; de Sweit & Dillon 1989).
+Rationale 2: Research suggests that many children can have a high BP of unknown origin (or primary hypertension).
+Contact with health care professionals allows this to be measured, recorded and if necessary followed up (National High Blood Pressure Education Program Working Group (2004).
+Hypertension can run in families (Spiby, 2010).

-Rationale 6: To reduce the risks of diabetic kidney disease and eye disease (Adler et al 2000).
+Rationale 5: To detect hypertension and allow treatment to commence, to reduce the comorbidities of children and young people with diabetic kidney disease and eye disease (Adler et al 2000).

 Rationale 10: An altered BP can indicate that a change to treatment may be necessary or that action should be taken (for example indicate an altered fluid status during albumin infusion or a reaction to blood transfusion).

-Rationale 12: Arterial lines are usually only used in critical care settings because of the associated risks with use, eg haemorrhage, thrombosis and infection (Clarke 1999; Roberts 2002).
+Rationale 12: Arterial lines are usually only used in critical care settings because of the associated risks with use, e.g. haemorrhage, thrombosis and infection.

-Rationale 13: Because of greater accuracy and reproducibility.
+Rationale 13: Because of greater accuracy and reproducibility (Flynn et al 2012)

-Rationale 15: To prevent additional distress to the child by delayed procedure (National Heart, Lung & Blood Institute Task Force 1987).
+Rationale 15: To prevent additional distress to the child by delayed procedure (National High Blood Pressure Education Program Working Group, 2004).

 Rationale 16: To ensure that it will provide an acceptably accurate measurement and meets recommendations.
-Literature has demonstrated that up to 50 per cent of BP measuring equipment is thought to be inaccurate (Nolan & Nolan 1993) and can result in the recording of an inaccurate BP (Petrie et al 1986).
+Literature has demonstrated that up to 50 per cent of BP measuring equipment is thought to be inaccurate and can result in the recording of an inaccurate BP (Medicines and Healthcare Products Regulatory Agency 2012: Coleman et al 2005).

-Rationale 18: Cuff size and positioning is crucial to an accurate BP measurement (de Sweit et al 1989).
+Rationale 19: Cuff size and positioning is crucial to an accurate BP measurement (Urbina et al 2008).

-Rationale 21: To minimise the risk of anxiety which may result in a temporarily elevated BP (Beevers et al 2001a; Perloff et al 1993).
-The child/young person should be informed of the need for BP measurement (Petrie et al 1986).
-If the child is anxious the play in clinic ambulatory blood pressure monitoring is recommended (Urbina 2008).
+Rationale 22: To minimise the risk of anxiety which may result in a temporarily elevated BP The child/young person should be informed of the need for BP measurement.
+If the child is anxious, the support of play therapists to allay anxiety before ambulatory blood pressure monitoring is undertaken, is recommended (Urbina et al 2008).

 Rationale 24: To prevent injury to the staff performing the blood pressure measurement.

-Rationale 26: BP centiles are recorded on children in the seated position (Petrie et al 1986) but, if the patient is lying down, the BP may read slightly lower (Beevers et al 2001a).
+Rationale 25: BP centiles are recorded on children in the seated position but, if the patient is lying down, the BP may read slightly lower (Beevers et al 2001a).

-Rationale 27: BP can be significantly increased by the patient’s legs being crossed (Foster-Fitzpatrick et al 1999).
+Rationale 27: BP can be significantly increased by the patient’s legs being crossed (Keele-Smith and Price-Daniel 2001).

 Rationale 30: Contact of the stethoscope with the cuff tubing may produce artefactual sounds.